danielbanar/MasinaV3/README.md

 Compile the project, preferably in **Release, x64**.

 ### Video
-add the gstreamer folder to your PATH environment variable by running this command as an administrator, or wherever you installed it
+Add the gstreamer folder to your PATH environment variable by running this command as an administrator, or wherever you installed it.

 `setx PATH "%PATH%;C:\gstreamer\1.0\mingw_x86_64\bin"`

-Now you have two choices:
+#### Now you have two choices:
 1. Run one of these gstreamer commands:
 ```
 -No frame info